For best experience please turn on javascript and use a modern browser!

 You can find all info about the eligibility, deadlines and the lottery on these pages:

 Questions about Housing?
 In your Enrolment Checklist, you will find the status of your Housing application.
-If you can't find the answer there, contact the International Student Housing Office
+If you can't find the answer there, contact the Student Housing Office.

-Discover your future campus and meet your peers during the Meet & Greet on Thursday 20 June 2024.
+Discover your future campus and meet your peers during the Meet & Greet in June 2026.
 After you have confirmed your participation, you will receive an invitation by email to register for the event.
 We would like to welcome you, given that you have the opportunity to attend.

-• 6.
-Send certified copies of your documents - ASAP after you graduate and before 1 August
+• 7.
+Send certified copies of your documents - ASAP after you graduate

 You can only start with the programme after we receive and verify all of your original and/or certified documents.